chuanglun/EBlink/README.md

 EBlink ARM Cortex-M debug tool with squirrel scripting device support

 Changes (28-11-2019) rc19.11-8
 - Added: option bytes programming stm32h7.
-By using a virtual sector, the option bytes can be defined inside GCC and are also inside ihex, srec or elf files.
+By using a virtual sector #999 of 32bytes, the option bytes can be defined inside GCC and are also stored inside ihex, srec or elf files.
+So production cli flashing will also program the option bytes.
 - Bug fix: Sector numbering passing to flash write function.

 Changes (18-11-2019) rc19.11-7